Tobander/MLProject-CompareModels/README.md

 **4. Consistency:** By using a chain, we ensure that every interaction follows the same process.
 This consistency helps in maintaining a coherent conversation flow and makes debugging easier.

 **5. Conversation Context Management:** The chain allows us to incorporate conversation history into each interaction.
 This is crucial for maintaining context in a conversation, as it enables usto ask the model follow-up questions to earlier responses.

+# 🟢 5.
+Invoking the Chain
+After we have created our chain with prompt, model and parser, we want to use it to answer questions.
+So we find the relevant context to the question, append any past conversation history and then together with the question feed it to our chain to get an answer.
+After that, we add the question and answer also to our conversation history.

+And that's basically it.
+You can use the full code provided in the notebook or use it as a backend and build a frond-end with Chainlit for example.

+📓 **Notebook:** You can find the complete code in `ragbot_multiple_models.ipynb`.